Power-Platform-Samples/Power-Platform-Timed-Survey/Power Apps Survey Solution/README.md

 The code above tells the button to take you to the screen (EditScreen1) with the form (EditForm1) when clicked.

 Next, we would need to move this screen to the top so it appears first.
-To do so, click on the ellipsis by the side of the screen (Screen1) and click on 'Move up' till the screen is the top on the list.
+To do so, click on the ellipsis by the side of the screen (Screen1) and click on 'Move up' till the screen is at the top of the list.

 We would need to create a success screen which our employees would see after filling the form.
 To add that, click on 'New screen' at the top and select 'Success'.
 A new screen is immediately added to the application.

 As mentioned at the beginning, we want our employees to only interact with 3 screens.
 We have successfully designed the first and last screen, let's design the second screen which would display the form (EditScreen1) and collect responses.
 Click on the screen to start editing.

 Notice from EditScreen1 that the name of the first column is now Title instead of Department.
-To change that, click on the 'Title' row, hover to the sidebar on the right, click on 'Advanced' then 'Unlock to change properties'.
+To change that, click on the 'Title' row, hover to the sidebar on the right, click on 'Advanced' then ‘Unlock to change properties’.
 Now change the DisplayName from "Title" to "Department".

 Also notice that an 'Attachments' column was added to the screen.
 To get rid of it, just click on the column and delete it.